Dr. Sandra Varney

 Ira is a young woman who heads up MTU.
-She and her staff work tirelessly to bring dignity, hope and assistance not only to the most vulnerable people -- people who often have no voice in Ukraine society -- but now also reaching out to people that have been traumatized during these difficult times of war, especially children.
+She and her staff work tirelessly to bring dignity, hope and assistance not only to the most vulnerable people -- people who often have no voice in the Ukraine society -- but now also reaching out to the people that have been traumatised during these difficult times of war, especially children.

 Crisis Pregnancy center: They serve pregnant women who have lost their husbands and are facing life defining decisions amidst incredible hardships.
 They walk beside women who have chosen to carry their babies to term and provide emotional support and financial assistance for 18 months after the birth.

 Families in Need of Help: An outcrop from the crisis pregnancy center are families in need of further assistance, such as those with special needs children and their siblings who are often lost in the shuffle as the family struggles with the high care demands of a special needs child.
 There are 500 such families that are presently being supported.
 There are another 180 more families in need of various help.